cziqin/Automated_Stepsizes/README.md

 - Fig. a shows the training-loss evolution of Algorithm 3 with Q=1, Algorithm 3 with Q=10, DADAM, DAMSGrad, and DSGD-N over 10 epochs, respectively.
 - Fig. b and Fig. c show the top-1 test-accuracy and top-5 test-accuracy evolution of Algorithm 3 with Q=1, Algorithm 3 with Q=10, DADAM, DAMSGrad, and DSGD-N over 10 epochs, respectively.
 The shaded area represents the 95% confidence interval.
 These results once again confirm that our Algorithm 3 with Q=1 outperforms existing counterpart algorithms.
-- Fig. d and Fig. e show the average stepsize (of $5$ agents) in the five algorithms.
+- Fig. d and Fig. e show the average stepsize (of 5 agents) in the five algorithms.
 The error bar in scatter plot represents standard deviation.
 Box plots show the median, 1st and 3rd quartiles, and 5th to 95th percentiles.
 P-values were calculated via one-way analysis of variance (ANOVA) with Tukey's multiple comparison test.
 - Fig. f shows the (top-1) test-accuracy evolution of Algorithm 3 under different numbers of asynchronous-parallel-update iterations in terms of communication rounds.
 The result confirms the advantage of Algorithm 3 in reducing communication complexity.

 > Note: All experimental results (e.g., training loss, test accuracy, average stepsizes, etc.) will be automatically saved as `.csv` files in the `./Neural_networks/results` directory.

-## Conclusion
+## Conclusions
 This repository provides code for implementing our algorithms and the comparison algorithms in three typical machine learning applications: logistic regression on the "mushrooms" dataset, matrix factorization on the "MovieLens 100k" dataset, and image classification on the "CIFAR-10" dataset and the "ImageNet" dataset, respectively.
 All experimental results demonstrate that Algorithm 1 achieves higher convergence accuracy than existing counterpart algorithms, even without any manual tuning.
 Moreover, the experimental results on Algorithm 2 confirm the effectiveness of our automated step-size approach even under inexact consensus operations.
 At the same time, the experimental results on Algorithm 3 demonstrate the practicality of our approach in asynchronous-parallel-update settings, which also validates the robustness of Algorithm 3 to network issues, such as communication latency and link failure between agents.
 To the best of our knowledge, this is the first repository to successfully automate stepsize selection in decentralized optimization and learning without requiring any manual parameter tuning or incurring accuracy degradation.

 ## License